Openscapes/website/content/media.md

 - [R for Excel Users](https://rstudio-conf-2020.github.io/r-for-excel/) — hands-on training curriculum for a workshop at the [2020 RStudio Conference](https://rstudio.com/conference/), taught over two days with the Openscapes mindset: it is a friendly and empowering intro to becoming a modern R user.
 Co-developed and taught with Allison Horst.
 <!---https://education.rstudio.com/blog/2020/02/conf2020-workshops/--->
 - [Tidy Data Illustrated Series](/blog/2020/10/12/tidy-data) — artwork to illustrate why tidy data is so powerful for efficiency, reproducibility, and collaboration.
 Developed with and illustrated by Allison Horst.
+- [GitHub Illustrated Series](https://www.openscapes.org/blog/2022/05/27/github-illustrated-series/) — artwork to illustrate why GitHub is powerful for supporting, reusing, contributing, and failing safely.
+Developed with and illustrated by Allison Horst.
 - [Openscapes Approach Guide](https://openscapes.github.io/approach-guide) —  an open and iterating guide to document our process and onboard folks to the Openscapes approach.

 <!---CYOP--->